Reliable RAG: preprocessing is all you need

 Examples of widely used vector DBs include Chroma DB, Qdrant, Pinecone, and Weaviate.
 To complain that we forgot to mention your favorite vector DB, please email [email protected].

 On the query side, a RAG pipeline starts when a user inputs a query, accompanied by a prompt, into the RAG interface.
-The query will typically pertain to tasks such as summarizing text or answering questions from a specific source.
+The query will typically pertain to tasks such as answering questions from a specific source or aggregate scope-specific summarisation over multiple sources.
 Once inputted, the query undergoes processing, which involves chunking and embedding, effectively transforming the text into a mathematical representation.
 This processed query is then forwarded to a Retrieval Engine, which extracts chunks or excerpts of the source document from the vector database.

 At this stage, the RAG interface combines the initial query with the contextually relevant information retrieved from the vector database.
 This composite of application-layer prompt, user query, and information retrieved from the vector database forms the final query which is subsequently sent to a Large Language Model (LLM) to generate a response.
 The LLM, with the aid of both the query and the supplementary information provided by the RAG pipeline, formulates a coherent and relevant response.
 This response is finally delivered to the user via the RAG interface.